peteroupc/peteroupc.github.io/random.md

 In general, such a game SHOULD use a PRNG with a custom seed for such purposes only if&mdash;

-1. generating the random content uses relatively many random numbers (say, more than a few thousand), and the application finds it impractical to store or distribute the content or the numbers for later use (see recommendations 2 and 3), or
+1. generating the random content uses relatively many random numbers (say, more than a few thousand), and the application finds it impractical to store or distribute the content or the numbers for later use, or
-2. the game makes the seed (or a "code" or "password" based on the seed, such as a barcode or a string of letters and digits) accessible to the player, to allow the player to regenerate the content (see recommendations 2 and 3).
+2. the game makes the seed (or a "code" or "password" based on the seed, such as a barcode or a string of letters and digits) accessible to the player, to allow the player to regenerate the content.

 Option 1 often applies to games that generate procedural terrain for game levels, since the terrain often exhibits random variations over an extended space.
 Option 1 is less suitable for puzzle game boards or card shuffling, since much less data needs to be stored.

 > **Example:** Suppose a game generates a map with random terrain and shows the player a "code" to generate that map.
-Under recommendation 4, the game&mdash;
+In this case, the game&mdash;
 >
 > - MAY change the algorithm it uses to generate random maps, but
 > - SHOULD use, in connection with the new algorithm, "codes" that can't be confused with "codes" it used for previous algorithms, and
 > - SHOULD continue to generate the same random map using an old "code" when the player enters it, even after the change to a new algorithm.

-<a id=Unit_Testing></a>
+<a id=Unit_Tests></a>
-#### Unit Testing
+#### Unit Tests

-A custom seed is appropriate when unit testing a method that uses a seeded PRNG in place of another kind of RNG for the purpose of the test (provided the method meets recommendation 4).
+A custom seed is appropriate when unit testing a method that uses a seeded PRNG in place of another kind of RNG for the purpose of the test (provided the test ensures backward compatibility).

 <a id=Verifiable_Random_Numbers></a>
 #### Verifiable Random Numbers